I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nf-dispmprt-dxgkinitializedisplayonlydriver.md

       Returns STATUS_SUCCESS if it succeeds; otherwise, it returns one of the error codes defined in Ntstatus.h.</p>

 ## -remarks
 <p>All parameters that are supplied by the KMDOD can be in paged memory.</p>

-<p>All parameters that are supplied by the KMDOD can be in paged memory.</p>

 ## -requirements